LasithaAmarasinghe/Dog-Classification-with-Tensorflow/README.md

 Data used are from the [Stanford](http://vision.stanford.edu/aditya86/ImageNetDogs/)

-You can download the dog image dataset used in this project here:
+You can download the dog image dataset used in this project here.

 * [dog_images.zip](https://drive.google.com/uc?export=download&id=1sj62C-9WKD09-8iYSeEvXmAGQoY2oFFQ) - please unzip this file into a folder called `images`.